 I transferred from Pasadena City College where I was a top student in the program, winning several music awards, including the Piano Accompanying Award, Robert Westerbeck scholarship, Honors in Music, Freshman Honors, the Old Town piano competition, and Dean's Honors.

-I have more than four years of experience teaching all ages, from age 3 to eighty.
+I have more than three years of experience teaching all ages, from age 3 to eighty.
 Since that time, I have taught over 20 students and can teach all levels and abilities.
 I also do ABRSM/CM testing preparation.
 I can teach either at a student's home or at my studio.
 I have a passion for music that I want to share with my students.

 I have accompanying experience as I have taken several years of accompanying classes.
 Some repertoire includes Schubert and Schumann lieder, Mozart violin sonata, and Rachmaninoff songs.

 I build the foundations of music that will last through the student's entire musical learning experience.
+I really love teaching and learn so much about teaching from hands on experience.

 CAPMT is the California State Affiliate of the Music Teachers National Association (MTNA).
 CAPMT is a 501(c)(3) non-profit music teachers organization of over 1,000 members, teaching in independent studios, private and public schools, conservatories, colleges, and universities throughout California.